Japan edges out China as largest holder of U.S. Treasuries

 NEW YORK U.S. Treasury Department data on Wednesday showed Japan edged out China in February as the largest holder of U.S. Treasuries, a month in which foreign investors sold U.S. government debt for a fourth straight month.

-Data showed outflows from U.S. Treasuries totalled $6.30 billion (4 billion pounds) in the month, down from net selling of $55.1 billion January, which had been the highest in at least three years.
+Data showed outflows from U.S. Treasuries totaled $6.30 billion in the month, down from net selling of $55.1 billion January, which had been the highest in at least three years.

 Japan eclipsed China as the largest Treasury holder for the first time since August 2008.
 Japan's holdings actually declined in February, to $1.224 trillion, from $1.238 trillion the previous month, while China's also fell, to $1.223 trillion from $1.239 trillion.